 - With the state the EU is in economically, most EU-member nations currently have a right-wing populist party in their parliament, many of which are hostile to immigrants and have been struck by scandals related to racism.
 It should be stressed that while these parties don't openly espouse Nazism, they have been forced to expel members who did.
 Of recent note is the National Front in France and the Party for Freedom in the Netherlands.

-- The "Business Plot" may have been an attempt at this in The Thirties.
+- The "Business Plot" may have been a U.S. attempt at this in The Thirties.
 In 1934, retired Marine Corps Major General Smedley Butler testified to a Congressional committee alleging that a group of wealthy businessmen had approached him the year before with a scheme to create a quasi-fascist veterans' organization (headed by Butler) which would then stage a coup against President Roosevelt.

 - During the 2014 Ukrainian crisis, pro-Russian demonstrators stormed local government buildings in the Crimea and put Russian flags on them, then organized a hasty referendum monitored by “international” representatives from such countries as Iran and North Korea and surrounded by a build-up of armed militia forces, declared independence, and accession to Russia barely a day afterwards, prompting the Russian military to roll in in force to “protect the local population”.
 Naturally, even Vladimir Putin himself later admitted that Russian paramilitaries were involved in the ordeal from the beginning.
 About a month later, the early stages of this scenario are seen in Ukraine’s eastern regions – except this time the pro-West government is responding to these armed and organized militiamen with military force.
 Of course, these militants are receiving no actual help from Russia except for “humanitarian aid” and a basically open border.note